Course Outline

 Goal:

-Demonstration of achievement of professional knowledge, professional practice and professional engagement of the the APST criteria at Graduate level as identified in the PEx Final Report.
+The goal of Assessment 4 is to demonstrate professional knowledge, professional practice and professional engagement against the APST at Graduate level as identified in the PEx Final Report.

 You must achieve a Pass (PU) to pass this course.